-Children behave well at our school.
-All our school rules are based on children being aware of fair behaviour towards others and the need for safety.
+Children's behaviour at Herne is excellent (Ofsted 2017).
+All of our school rules are based on children being aware of fair behaviour towards others and the need for safety.
 At Herne we celebrate praiseworthy behaviour, politeness and hard work.
 A whole series of incentive awards are used including house point certificates, special recognition awards and community awards.
 A number of sanctions are used where behaviour is unacceptable.

-The school tries to work in partnership with parents to resolve behavioural problems.
+The school works in partnership with parents to resolve behavioural problems.

 We believe that teachers have the right to teach - children have the right to learn - and no-one has the right to disrupt.
-We firmly believe that children who ALWAYS behave as we would like them to should be recognised, so every week, the very best child from each class comes to the Head and Deputy for 'afternoon tea' for VALUES TIME.
+We firmly believe that children who ALWAYS behave as we would like them to should be recognised, so every week, the very best child from each class comes to the Head, Deputy Head and Assistant Head for 'afternoon tea' for SPECIAL VALUES TIME.